 Figure 1.
 CU.
 Prairie Restoration Site with Willetts Hall (left), Big Bluestem grass (Andropogon gerardii) and Rosenweed (Silphium integrifolium), both tall members of the original prairie in Ohio.

+Figure 2.
 View of land parcel chosen in our CLASS project

 described on the right.
 The land is currently being pastured.